mattbroussard/expertflyer-util/README.md

 - 0.1: initial release with support for creating flight alerts in bulk
 - 0.2: adds ability to de-paginate the alerts list and delete alerts in bulk
 - 0.3: adds highlighting of "yes" rows in award availability search
-- 0.4: add import/export buttons for alerts queue
+- 0.4: adds import/export buttons for alerts queue
+- 0.5: adds ability to bulk resubmit previously-notified alerts; reorganized files in repo